 My goal is not just to help people develop their yoga practice, it is to help them develop the discipline and focus to create the lives they aspire to and to work on being an example of this.
 Yoga and yoga philosophy offers and opportunity for people to grow at their own pace and in their own time and I feel privileged to be a part of that journey.

-Practising regularly, I started to feel the positive influence of yoga on all aspects of my life: my immune system has strengthened (I rarely get ill even with common cold), my mind became more focused and overall level of happiness and satisfaction increased.
+Practising regularly, I started feeling positive influence of yoga on all aspects of my life: my immune system has strengthened (I rarely get ill even with a common cold), my mind became more focused and overall level of happiness and satisfaction increased.

-For the past 12 years I’ve taken numerous courses in hatha yoga, breathing techniques, meditation and other relaxation techniques in international yoga centres in India, Germany, France and Poland.
-I have seven years of teaching experience and certifications of the European Yoga Alliance (2010), The Art of Living Foundation (2010) and the International Sivananda Yoga Vedanta Centre (2012).
+Since 2005 I’ve taken numerous courses in hatha yoga, breathing techniques, meditation and other relaxation techniques in international yoga centres in India, Germany, France and Poland.
+I have eight years of teaching experience and certifications of the European Yoga Alliance (2010), The Art of Living Foundation (2010) and the International Sivananda Yoga Vedanta Centre (2012).
+I am also registered by Yoga Australia Association as Level 2 (senior) yoga instructor.

 I am very passionate about yoga and healthy lifestyle and I love sharing this precious knowledge with other people.
 I lead mostly relaxing classes with emphasis on holistic approach and individual needs of my students.
 Apart from hatha yoga classes I lead deep relaxation (yoga nidra) and guided meditations.